by Tenns Reid

-Most importantly, you want your brand to be perceived as one that is not only different, but better than that of your competitors.
-People are more likely to spend the extra money on the brands they perceive to be better, because they want a higher quality product that they feel will perform better or be more reliable.
+Most importantly, you want your brand to be perceived as one that is not only different but better than that of your competitors.
+People are more likely to spend extra money on the brands they perceive to be better because they want a higher quality product that they feel will perform better or be more reliable.

 How to Come Up With Yours

 Coming up with your brand strategy starts with defining your brand.
-The key compontents of defining your brand are:
+The key components of defining your brand are:

-1. Your Story, which you need tell in a unique voice through different mediums repeatedly.
+1. Your Story, which you need to tell in a unique voice through different mediums repeatedly.